openwdl/wdl/versions/development/SPEC.md

 String s = "~{if b then '${1 + i}' else 0}"
 ```

-Placeholders are evaluated in multi-line strings exactly the same as in regular strings:
+Placeholders are evaluated in multi-line strings exactly the same as in regular strings.
+Common
+leading whitespace is stripped from a multi-line string *before* placeholder expressions are evaluated.

 ```wdl
 String multi_line = """